nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

     sudo ssserver -c /etc/shadowsocks.json -d restart

-You can check from its log file if the server has been started successfully or if there is any error.
+You can check from its log file if the server has been started successfully, any error will be reported here.

     tail /var/log/shadowsocks.log

-You can also check if the port ‘8000’ is listening on the server or not using below command.
+You can also check if the port ‘8000’ is listening on the server using below command.

     netstat -tlnp

+## Starting at system boot

+Run the below command to open the '/etc/rc.local' file using your command line editor.

+    sudo vim /etc/rc.local

+Add the following line to auto start Shadosocks service at boot.

+    /usr/bin/python /usr/local/bin/ssserver -c /etc/shadowsocks.json -d start